SirDifferential/proceduralis/README.md

 Download latest GPU drivers.
 You will have to benchmark a bit to figure out if proprietary or open source drivers offer you better OpenCL performance.
 With NVidia I currently (year 2014) find the proprietary better.

+Now, you can either use the build script "build.sh" located at the root of this git repo, or do the steps manually.
+The script is run by: sudo sh build.sh

+If you prefer to do all this manually (if you, for example, don't want some libraries installed), the steps I used are about these:

 Download OpenCL development libraries.
 This varies per distro.
 On Debian Wheezy, I have:

 ocl-icd-libopencl1 - Generic OpenCL ICD Loader